Accept our Terms of Service

 There's been a mildly distracting conversation going on next to her.
 Dr Chadra and Dr Harrison are setting up their work area outside the room, taking up approximately the entire "pod", and Dr Harrison seems to have gotten a specialist on the phone.

 "Have I reached Dr Chen?"
 A pause.
-"This is Dr Rupert Harrison at Renown Regional.
+"This is Dr James Harrison at Renown Regional.
 Thank you for taking my call."
 Dr Harrison on the phone to a very busy expert doctor is, apparently, actually polite.
 "We have a patient presenting with what we believe is acute radiation syndrome from an extremely high-dose exposure - we're estimating at least 100 Gray whole-body based on symptom onset and lymphocyte depletion kinetics -"

 Pause.